-Direct-current (DC) fast chargers use up to 500 volts of direct current.
+Direct-current (DC) fast chargers use significantly higher levels of direct current, up to 500 volts, so are rarely installed for home use.
 It typically takes about 40 minutes to charge most EVs from empty to 80%.

 Are electrical vehicles better for the long-term health of the planet?
 There is no simple answer to that question, but research continues and the benefits of EVs over gas-powered cars seem to be tipping in favor of the new, cleaner technology.
 According to the EPA, electric vehicles typically have a smaller carbon footprint than combustion-engine vehicles, including the electricity used for charging an EV.

 The simple fact is that governments are embracing the transition away from gasoline-powered engines and there is little that will turn the tide back now.
 As nations race to combat the effects of climate change, there is hope that EV adoption will be a major component in a greener future.

 • Some studies have shown that making a typical electric vehicle can create more carbon pollution than making a gasoline car.
 This is because of the additional energy required to manufacture an electric vehicle’s battery.